Ceramic Dictionary

 Green dirty with: Green strong as an over shade:

-Manganese a s an over shade:
+Manganese: as an over shade:

-Brown strong as an over or under shade:
+Brown strong; as an over or under shade:

 Green light with: Green strong as an over shade.
 Brown strong as an over or under shade.